-Writing Workshops Fall 2025
+Writing Workshops Spring 2026

-In this webinar presented by writing consultant Arline Oaklee, you will learn the essential elements of APA formatting.
+In this webinar, presented by writing consultant Arline Oaklee, you will learn the essential elements of APA formatting.
 You will also learn the core baseline principles of writing in APA, including citations, formatting, clarity, and style.

 Session 1